reficul31/photo-gallery/README.md

     - username, First name, last name, email, gender, profile picture, password
     - all editable, other than username
 - [x] There should be a user profile page
+### Bonus
+- [x] Token based authentication on all APIs, instead of session based.
+- [x] Implementation of Forgot and Reset Password end points.
+- [ ] Social login via Facebook, Google+, Twitter etc. (OAuth Login)
+- [ ] Using of better software engineering principles in the code.